Courses

 Thermal convection is the process by which heat is transferred from one point to another by the actual movement of heated material particles from a higher-temperature location to a lower-temperature location.

-• Forced convection occurs when the medium is forced to move by means of a fan or a pump.
+• Forced convection occurs when the medium is forced to move using a fan or a pump.
 Natural or free convection occurs when material moves due to differences in density in the medium.

 • Examples of forced convection are the circulatory system, cooling system, and heat connector of an automobile

-• Examples of natural convection are trade winds, sea breeze/land breeze, monsoons, and tea burning.
+• Examples of natural convection are trade winds, sea breezes/land breezes, monsoons, and tea burning.

 1.5.3 Radiation: